keyasa/DataVisualisation/README.md

     1.Obtain the dataset you wish to visualize from Kaggle or any other suitable source(I created a dataset on my own from the
-    Spotify Top 50 global songs playlist, including the required columns by using Ms.Excel) 2.Import this dataset into Tableau.
+    Spotify Top 50 global songs playlist, including the required columns by using Ms.Excel)

+    Note to considered:Clean the dataset(ie delete null values,identify missing values and outliers and remove them) to get better visualisation results.

+    2.Import this dataset into Tableau.
     3.Create different sheets, with each containing various graphs and visualizations.
     4.Build a dashboard and integrate these sheets into it.